craigerskine/pxl.media/content/games/the-legend-of-zelda-the-wind-waker.md

 ---
-title: The Legend of Zelda: The Wind Waker
+title: 'The Legend of Zelda: The Wind Waker'
 platform: gamecube
 genre:
   - action-adventure